 Security Information and Event Management (SIEM) systems on the other hand get most of their data from machine generated files or feeds, and includes the intelligent consolidation and processing of logfile data.
 This information is reduced, filtered, and then analyzed and correlated with historic and/or external data.
 The data (raw and/or processed) is stored in a database for later reference.
 SIEM systems are primarily concerned with security and can make use of threat analysis feeds and information provided by local intrusion detection or prevention systems.
 In many commercial products the SIEM functionality is bundled with an IPS.

 Both NMS and SIEM systems have the ability to generate alerts and perform actions based on the data they process.
 Both can be configured to graphically display the results of the analytics and take conditional action.
-As a rule of thumb (there are always exceptions) network management systems are better suited to the measuring of arbitrary data.
+As a rule of thumb (there are always exceptions) network management systems are better suited to the measuring of operational data.
 They monitor data that can be readily observed via the platform, programs, scripts, or through standard network management interfaces/protocols.
-Operational data (capacities, machine loading, sensors) is often better seen through network management platforms.
+This data (capacities, machine loading, sensors) is often better seen through network management platforms.

-SIEM systems on the other hand with their focus on security are better suited in processing data generated by systems or applications.
-Logfile data for instance often has more detailed information present than what can be observed from a distance.
+SIEM systems on the other hand, with their focus on security, are better suited in processing data generated by systems or applications.
+Logfile data often has more detailed information present than what can be observed from a distance.
 For instance malformed TCP packets designed to disrupt communication at the lower layers of the network stack are difficult to impossible to track with a network management system.
 Logfile data on the other hand can be configured to contain all the offending packet details for later analysis and correlation (our host security configurations are setup to do this).
 This information, especially when combined with external threat analysis and historic data, provides a very different view into what is happening on the network and forms the basis for more advanced countermeasures.

 SIEM systems, when configured in a passive or offline mode, can be used to analyze huge amounts of data spread over a large period of time.
 By comparing this data with threat analysis feed data or with behavior analysis tools can detect problems that simple Network Management or active SIEM system will miss.
 They are also better suited for anomaly detection over a longer period of time.